 Major insurers have been involved in offering telematics and usage-based insurance solutions for several years now.
 Allianz trialled this type of offering using 80,000 vehicles in Europe on a system that had been in operation since 2007.
 Within a few years, the potential of commercial telematics systems was also being recognized as trucking companies realized that this information could be useful in monitoring safe and efficient driving habits, and reconstructing accident details.

-Today, pay-per-mile insurers are gaining speed in the marketplace, with Metromile announcing in July 2018 that it had secured $90 million in a round of funding led by insurance industry titans Tokio Marine Holdings and Intact Financial.
+Today, pay-per-mile insurers are gaining speed in the marketplace, with Metromile announcing in July 2018 that it had secured US$90 million in a round of funding led by insurance industry titans Tokio Marine Holdings and Intact Financial.
 Car manufacturers are likewise stepping into the ring to partner with insurers and analytics companies on UBI solutions.
 The 2018 Hyundai models are using the Blue Link connected car service, and the company has partnered with analytics provider Verisk to supply it with driving data from consenting car owners.
-Hyundai drivers will then have access to a Verisk Driving Score, a metric that assesses individual driving behavior, which can be used to support a variety of UBI programs.
+Hyundai drivers will then have access to a Verisk Driving Score, a metric that assesses individual driving behaviour, which can be used to support a variety of UBI programs.

-According to Statista, the global vehicle telematics market has almost doubled between 2018 and 2014, and will be worth an estimated $103 billion by 2022.
+According to Statista, the global vehicle telematics market has almost doubled between 2018 and 2014, and will be worth an estimated US$103 billion by 2022.
 Meanwhile, a report from IHS Automotive predicted that by 2023, 142 million people worldwide will be subscribed to usage-based auto insurance, in comparison to the estimated 12 million that use it today.

 How is it changing auto insurance?